thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		}
 	}

-1.13.
+1.12.
 Still in the Source directory, open the file "WorldGame.ts" in a text editor.
-Locate the constructor, and change the first argument to the super() constructor from "GameStub" to "DefenderClone".
+Locate the constructor, and change the assignment of the string "WorldGame" to "DefenderClone".
 Replace both instances of the text "PlaceStub" with "PlaceLevel".
 Save the file.
 When you're done, it should look like the following:

 class WorldGame extends World
 {
 	constructor()
 	{
+		var name = "DefenderClone";
+		var timeCreated = DateTime.now();
+		var defn = WorldGame.defnBuild();
+		var place = new PlaceLevel();
+		var places = [ place ];
+		var placesByName = new Map(places.map(x => [x.name, x]) );
+		var placeGetByName = (placeName: string) => placesByName.get(placeName);
+		var placeInitialName = places[0].name;

 		super
 		(
-				"DefenderClone",
-				DateTime.now(),
-				WorldGame.defnBuild(),
-				[ new PlaceLevel() ]
+			name, timeCreated, defn, placeGetByName, placeInitialName
 		);
 	}

 	static defnBuild(): WorldDefn
 	{
 		return new WorldDefn
 		([
 			[
-					ActivityDefn.Instances().HandleUserInput
+				UserInputListener.activityDefn()
 			],
 			[
 				PlaceLevel.defnBuild()
 			]
 		]);
 	}

 	toControl(): ControlBase
 	{
 		return new ControlNone();
 	}
 }

+1.13.
+From the Source directory, run one of the scripts "_Build.bat" or "_Build.sh", depending on the computer's operating system, to compile the program.
+These scripts will generate a _BuildRecord.ts file, then run the "tsc" command to "transpile" the TypeScript files into JavaScript.
+Wait for the command to complete.
+Verify that the file _BuildErrors.txt is empty, and that a .js file is generated for each of the .ts files in the Source directory.
+(Note that these scripts are prone to errors, especially the .bat, due to inconsistencies in date format due to user settings and different versions of Windows.
+If the script fails to produce working code, and it is not desired to spend the time and effort to adjust it, as an alternative one may revert the changes to _BuildRecord.ts, then simply open a command prompt within the directory and run "tsc" directly instead.)

 1.14.
-From the Source directory, run the command "tsc" to compile the program.
-Wait for the command to complete, and verify that no errors are displayed and that a .js file is generated for each of the .ts files in the Source directory.

-1.15.
 Open the file "DefenderClone.html" in a text editor.
 This is the file that hosts your program, and it contains references to every class file you use in your program.
 Change the reference to "PlaceStub.js" to instead reference "PlaceLevel.js".
 You'll need to add a corresponding entry to this file every time you start using a new class.
 The edited line for the reference to PlaceLevel will look like this.

 	<script type="text/javascript" src="PlaceLevel.js"></script>

 1.15.
-Open the file DefenderClone.html in a web browser that runs JavaScript.
+Open the file DefenderClone.html in a web browser, and, if necessary, enable JavaScript.
 Click the "Start" buttons on the opening, producer, and title screens to dismiss them, then click the "Skip" button to skip creation of a player profile.
 A black screen will displayed.
 If you'd like, you can press the Escape key to see some game and settings menus.

 <img src="Screenshot-1-Blank.png" />